Monday, November 21, 2011

 “You are just glowing all over.”

-He sacrificed his life to have me.
+He sacrificed his perfect Son to have me.

 His commitment to me will not end.